seejohnrun/seejohnrun.github.io/_posts/2010-11-09-nested-ifs.markdown

 You can definitely make an argument that its easy to change this logic later, but I d be against any argument that says the readability is higher here.
 Given that there are no ELSE statements, the two boolean are logically tied to each other.
-That s exactly why we have the `&&` operator.
+That's exactly why we have the `&&` operator.

 ---